 This chain is regulated by authorities at various territorial levels, as shown in Figure 2.
 The Department of Animal Health (DAH) regulates antibiotic importation, production, and distribution, as well as medicated feed mills.
 The department is also responsible for delivering practice certificates to veterinarians.
 The Department of Livestock Production (DLP) regulates feed companies.
 The DAH oversees the provincial Sub-Department of Animal Health (Sub-DAH), which merged with the Sub-Department of Livestock Production (Sub-DLP) to form the Sub-Department of Animal Health and Livestock Production (Sub-DAHLP).
-They provide them with information and guidelines for implementing legislation.
+The DAH provide Sub-DAHLP with information and guidelines for implementing legislation.
 In exchange, they receive reports on the situation in each province.
-The two last administrative levels are a veterinary district station and a communal veterinarian, which operate on the district and communal levels, respectively.
+The two last administrative levels are veterinary district stations and communal veterinarians, which operate on the district and communal levels, respectively.
+In Vietnam, communal veterinarians are stakeholders mandated by the government and are responsible for the sanitary situation, disease control and vaccination campaign.
+Of the two communal veterinarians interviewed, one did not hold a university or college degree in veterinary medicine.
+They both had a side-job: private veterinarian or working in another field.
 Finally, international organizations, international collaborators, and national and foreign research centers work together with government authorities to provide evidence for the development of new policies and technical guidance.

 Figure 1: Organization of the antibiotics and alternative feed additives value chain from focus group discussion (n=12) and semi-structured interviews (n=39), 2020-2021, Vietnam.

-In bold: sell and give advice; VietGAHP: Vietnamese Good Animal Husbandry Practices.
+VietGAHP: Vietnamese Good Animal Husbandry Practices; agencies level 1 and 2: local drugstores.

 Figure 2: Chain of control of the antibiotics and alternative feed additives value chain and chain of command between governmental authorities from focus group discussion (n=12) and semi-structured interviews (n=39), 2021, Vietnam.

-MARD: Ministry of Agriculture and Rural Development; DAH: Department of Animal Health; DLP: Department of Livestock Production; Sub-DAHLP: Subdepartment of Animal Health and Livestock Production; DARD: Department of Agriculture and Rural Development.
+MARD: Ministry of Agriculture and Rural Development; DAH: Department of Animal Health; DLP: Department of Livestock Production; Sub-DAHLP: Sub-department of Animal Health and Livestock Production; DARD: Department of Agriculture and Rural Development; agencies level 1 and 2: local drugstores; VietGAHP: Vietnamese Good Animal Husbandry Practices.

 Technical and social capital in stakeholders regarding regulations

 Through the FGD and individual interviews, we identified 30 categories of stakeholders affected by the regulations.
-They were divided into three groups: the public sector comprising governmental bodies and national research centers (n=9), the private sector involving stakeholders from importation to final antibiotic users (n=15), and international partners (n=6) (Figure 3).
+They were divided into three groups: the public sector comprising governmental bodies and national research centers (n=9), the private sector involving stakeholders from importers to final antibiotic users (n=15), and international partners (n=6) (Figure 3).
 Analyzing the main functions of the potential key stakeholders helped us identify those who have significant influence.
 The stakeholders' technical and social capital based on their legitimacy, resources, and connections is outlined in Table 2 and visualized in Figure 4.
-(Brock, Kvasny, and Hales 2010)(Bourdieu 1980)More information can be found in Supplementary Material 3.
+More information can be found in Supplementary Material 3.
+Technical and social capital are two concepts used in sociology as usable resources, skills, abilities and power by individuals (Brock, Kvasny, and Hales 2010).
+In particular, social capital refers to the set of resources that an individual can mobilize related to he/she permanent more or less institutionalized relationship network (Bourdieu 1980).

 Figure 3: Categories of key stakeholders (n=30) involved in the antibiotics and alternative feed additives value chain from focus group discussion (n=12) and semi-structured interviews (n=39), 2020-2021, Vietnam.

-Actors belonged to public sector (orange), international partners (green), and private sector (blue).
+Agencies level 1 and 2: local drugstores; private veterinarians: stakeholder called veterinarian by other participants or himself, with a university, college degree, or experiences in veterinary medicine; company technician: stakeholders holding a technical degree in the relevant field of expertise and working for a company; company veterinarian: veterinarian employed by a company; communal veterinarian: stakeholders mandated by the government to report diseases outbreak and manage vaccination programs.